Energy-Consumption Advantage of Quantum Computation: Proposal on experimental demonstration

 The experimental demonstration of the advantage of quantum computation will be successful if the measured upper bound of the energy consumption $E_A+E_B$ in~\eqref{eq:measured_upper_bound_energy_consumption} is smaller than an estimate of the energy consumption for classical computation.
 Based on our results in Corollaries~\ref{cor:CorQuantum} and~\ref{cor:CorClassical}, a separation of $\mathcal W^{\text(Q)}$ and $\mathcal W^{\text(C)}$ will emerge.
 If the experiment achieves

 then the advantage can be demonstrated for large $N$ due to the exponentially large energy consumption for the classical computation to solve the same problem.
-To realize~\eqref{eq:E_A_E_B_condition}, it is essential that the control cost of $B$'s implementation of $O_f$ should be bounded by $O(\mathrm{poly}(N))$ so that we should have $E_B=O(\mathrm{poly}(N))$.
-Thus, $B$ should be able to compute the function $f$ to implement $O_f$ within a polynomial time in terms of $N$.
-The formulation of Simon's problem in Problem~\ref{problem:SimonsProblem}, however, allows for arbitrary $1$-to-$1$ and $2$-to-$1$ functions $f$ on $N$ bits, which may not be computable within a polynomial time in general but may take an exponential time.
-In the experiment, the exponential runtime would usually lead to the exponential amount of control cost due to nonnegligible energy loss per physical gate arising from, e.g., friction and electric resistance, canceling out the energy-consumption advantage of quantum computation.
-Also in practice, it is infeasible to implement the oracle that requires the exponential runtime.
-In the following, we will clarify how to avoid this issue by proposing an explicit scheme according to which $B$ can construct $O_f$ as required in our framework yet still within a polynomial time to achieve~\eqref{eq:E_A_E_B_condition}, followed by also clarifying how to explicitly evaluate the lower bound of the energy consumption for the classical computation.
+In the following, we will propose an explicit scheme according to which $B$ can construct $O_f$ as required in our framework yet still within a polynomial energy consumption to achieve~\eqref{eq:E_A_E_B_condition}, followed by also clarifying how to explicitly evaluate the lower bound of the energy consumption for the classical computation.

-\paragraph*{Construction of oracle for Simon's problem.} When it comes to implementing the functions $f:\{0,1\}^N\to\{0,1\}^N$ in Simon's problem, the uniformly randomly chosen $1$-to-$1$ or $2$-to-$1$ function $f$ on $N$ bits may be hard to compute in general by a polynomial-size classical circuit in $N$.
-But for an experimental demonstration of the energy-consumption advantage of quantum computation, as we have argued before, it is important that $B$ can compute $f$ within a polynomial time so that the oracle $O_f$ can also be implemented in a polynomial time.
-In constructing $f$ in the experiment, we therefore have to accept an approximation to the uniformly random choice of $f$ required for Simon's problem.
-To address this issue, we propose a construction of $f$ that can be implemented within a polynomial time by $B$ yet cannot be distinguished from the uniformly random choice of $f$ for $A$.